sekhargauda/SmartSanstha/README.md

 ## 🎯 Problem Statement <a id="problem-statement"></a>

-The Indian Constitution is one of the longest and most comprehensive constitutions in the world, with **465 articles** organized into **25 parts** and **12 schedules**.
+The Indian Constitution is one of the longest and most comprehensive constitutions in the world, with **466 articles (including amendments)** organized into **25 Parts** and **12 Schedules**.
 However, learning and understanding it presents several challenges:

 ### Challenges:
 1. **Complex Language**: Dense legal terminology makes constitutional text difficult to comprehend
-2. **Information Overload**: The sheer volume of 465 articles is overwhelming for learners
+2. **Information Overload**: The sheer volume of 466 articles is overwhelming for learners
 3. **Lack of Personalization**: One-size-fits-all learning approaches don't cater to individual learning speeds
 4. **Low Engagement**: Traditional text-based learning is monotonous and fails to retain attention
 5. **Accessibility Barriers**: Limited resources that simplify constitutional concepts for general citizens